striezel/updater/faq.md

 **Does the updater support 32 bit and 64 bit versions of applications?**

 Yes.
-If there are 32 bit and 64 bit versions of an application, the update will detect the installed version and will download and install the matching patch.
+If there are 32 bit and 64 bit versions of an application, the updater will detect the installed version and will download and install the matching patch.

 **Can the updater be used to install Microsoft patches that are usually